- 5500W (240V)

 ULWD elements prevent the wort from being scorched or caramelized as the heat output is only 50W per square inch (7.8W per square cm) or less.
 ULWD also provides added safety as the element will not break instantaneously if fired "dry" (not immersed in water) by accident.
 Mistakes do happen so we recommend that ULWD elements be used whenever possible instead of LWD, especially when the element is in contact with wort.
 The high performance nickel-chromium 804 stainless steel alloy sheath used on these elements provides additional strength to resist dry firing.

-Camco stainless steel heating elements are already included in all of our Heating Element Assembly (DIY Kit).
+Camco stainless steel heating elements are already included in all of our Heating Element Assemblies (Pre-Assembled and DIY Kit).

 What other sizes are available?
 What should I use?